tldr-pages/tldr/pages/linux/urpmq.md

 # urpmq

-> Mageia's command for querying information about packages and medias.
+> Mageia's command for querying information about packages and media.
 > See also: `urpmi`, `urpmi.update`, `urpmi.addmedia`, `urpmi.removemedia`, `urpmf`, `urpme`.
 > More information: <https://wiki.mageia.org/en/URPMI#urpmq>.